Oliver St John: Early life

 St John was the son of Oliver St John (of Cayshoe) and his wife Sarah Bulkeley, daughter of Edward Bulkeley of Odell, Bedfordshire and sister of Peter Bulkeley.
-St John's sister, Elizabeth St John (1605-1677), married Reverend Samuel Whiting (1597-1679) and emigrated to the Massachusetts Bay Colony in Boston in 1636.
+St John's sister, Elizabeth St John (1605-1677), married Revernd Samuel Whiting (1597-1679) and emigrated to the Massachusetts Bay Colony in Boston in 1636.
 St John's uncle, Reverend Peter Bulkeley (1583-1689), was also an influential Puritan who left England to live in Massachusetts Bay Colony having fallen out in 1633 with King Charles I, primarily over the King's reissuing of the Declaration of Sports.

 St John was one of the leaders of the Parliamentary opposition to King Charles I of England.

 St John was at Cambridge University with his brother-in-law the Rev. Samuel Whiting, matriculating from Queens' College, Cambridge at Lent 1616.
 He was then admitted at Lincoln's Inn on 22 April 1619.
 He was called to the bar in 1626.
 St John appears to have got into trouble with the court in connection with a seditious publication, and to have associated himself with the future popular leaders John Pym and Lord Saye.
 In 1638 he defended John Hampden, along with co-counsel Robert Holborne, on his refusal to pay Ship Money, on which occasion he made a notable speech which established him as a leading advocate.
 In the same year, he married as his second wife, Elizabeth Cromwell, a first cousin of Oliver Cromwell, to whom his first wife also had been distantly related.
 The marriage led to an intimate friendship with Cromwell.